Click Here To Schedule A Consultation

 • Paralysis

-If you develop any of these serious side effects following Botox, further injection of Botox should be discontinued.
+If you develop any of these serious side effects following Botox, further injections of Botox should be discontinued.

 Antibodies to Botox:

-Some patients receiving injections of Botulinum toxin type A develop antibodies to the toxin which make subsequent treatments ineffective.
-Xeomin may have less incidence of developing these antibodies which make the injections ineffective.
+Some patients receiving injections of Botulinum toxin type A develop antibodies to the toxin, making subsequent treatments ineffective.
+Xeomin may have less incidence of developing these antibodies, which makes the injections ineffective.

 Important safety information for Botox

-Any active skin infection, a known allergy to any components of the Botox, as well as pregnancy and breast-feeding are some of the contraindications for having Botox injections..
-There are some severe effects that can occur if Botox is to spread to a distant area of the body relative to the treatment area.
-Symptoms may develop in the hours or weeks following Botox injection and can include asthenia, generalized muscle weakness, diplopia, ptosis, dysphagia, dysphonia, dysarthria, urinary incontinence, and breathing difficulties.
+Any active skin infection, a known allergy to any components of Botox, as well as pregnancy and breastfeeding, are some of the contraindications for having Botox injections.
+Some severe effects can occur if Botox is spread to a distant area of the body relative to the treatment area.
+Symptoms may develop in the hours or weeks following Botox injection, including asthenia, generalized muscle weakness, diplopia, ptosis, dysphagia, dysphonia, dysarthria, urinary incontinence, and breathing difficulties.
 Should any of these symptoms occur, seek medical attention immediately.
-Injection volume, concentration, and dose are some of the factors that may influence the likelihood of distant spread of Botox.
+Injection volume, concentration, and dose are some of the factors that may influence the likelihood of the distant spread of Botox.
 These are controlled when Botox injections are performed by an experienced injector, greatly reducing the risk of such side effects.

 How long does it take to see the results from your Botox injections?

 While the results vary from patient to patient, the full effects of the Botox injections are reached after two weeks.
-The results are dependent on both being the right candidate for the procedure and the skill of the injector who performs the cosmetic Botox injections.
+The results depend on both the right candidate for the procedure and the skill of the injector who performs the cosmetic Botox injections.
 The effects of Botox injections can last from 3 to 5 months before additional touch-up injections are needed.
-To get the best Botox results, you should maintain your existing skin care regime, and discuss what other procedures work best for you with Dr. Green.
+To get the best Botox results, you should maintain your existing skincare regime and discuss what other procedures work best for you with Dr. Green.

 What should I not do after Botox injections?

-Immediately after having treatment with cosmetic Botox injections, you should be upright for the first four hours.
-You should refrain from strenuous actives, facials, consuming alcohol, blood thinners, or excessive heat exposure including saunas or steam rooms.
+Immediately after having treatment with cosmetic Botox injections, you should be upright for the first four hours to limit swelling.
+For 48 hours, you should refrain from strenuous activities, facials, consuming alcohol, blood thinners, or excessive heat exposure, including saunas or steam rooms.
 You should apply an ice pack immediately after your Botox injections to help control any swelling that may occur.
 If you have an increased propensity for bruising, an oral herbal supplement called Arnika Forte is available that can help minimize this.
+When you have Botox injections with Dr. Green at her private dermatology office in NYC, she will provide you with all the pertinent aftercare information required for achieving and maintaining optimal results.

 Is Botox preventative?

 Yes, Botox injections can be preventative.
 Since Botox prevents certain facial muscles from contracting, it prevents dynamic wrinkles from forming.
-This is why so many younger patients are having Botox injections, as a preventative measure for treating fine lines and wrinkles before deep creases can ever develop.
+This is why so many younger patients have Botox injections, as a preventative measure for treating fine lines and wrinkles before deep creases can develop.

 Botox and Dysport are incredibly similar and can often be used interchangeably in facial rejuvenation treatment, as they both are injectable neurotoxins that work cosmetically to smooth wrinkles.
-The primary difference between Botox and Dysport is the type of protein that is attached to the molecules of botulinum toxin.
-This is helpful for patients who have developed antibodies to Botox after having multiple treatment sessions overtime and have become resistant to the particular strain of neurotoxin.
-Dr. Green offers Botox, Dysport, and Xeomin injections to the patients who visit her NYC based practice and will help you to determine which injectable is right for you.
+The primary difference between Botox and Dysport is the type of protein attached to the botulinum toxin molecules.
+This is helpful for patients who have developed antibodies to Botox after having multiple treatment sessions over time and have become resistant to the particular strain of neurotoxin.
+Dr. Green offers Botox, Dysport, and Xeomin injections to the patients who visit her NYC-based practice and will help you determine which injectable is right for you.

 The area(s) of the face where you get Botox injections should be determined with Dr. Green during your consultation in her private dermatology office in the Upper East Side neighborhood of Manhattan.
 The severity of the dynamic wrinkles present, as well as individual facial anatomy, have an impact on where on the face Botox should be injected.